Roger Federer has a coach, advisors, trainers & mentors. Is that a sign of weakness?

 Maybe we even wish to leave a legacy for future generations.

 Creating, building and even selling a business takes smarts, hard work, hard knocks, energy, vision, relationships, money, sacrifice, resilience, patience, countless other qualities, requirement and experiences – and usually just a little bit of luck somewhere along the journey.

 The reality is that we simply can’t and shouldn’t do some things in life all alone, no matter how good (and successful) we are.
 There are so many roads to go down.

 In my experience, asking for help with your business is not a sign of weakness.

-- Decide that you’re open to being coached or advised.
-I mean it.
+- Decide that you’re open to seeking and taking advice.
+We mean it.
 If you doubt it and think that it might somehow demonstrate a sign of weakness and you’ll worry what others think, then you are simply not going to get the most from it.
 Although you might be likely to start, you will soon doubt that you need help, decide that it’s money you’d rather have in your pocket and that you can do it all alone.
 Please don’t waste anyone’s time pretending that you are ready if you aren’t able to fully commit and invest.
 That’s key – it’s an investment, not a cost.